jeannetvargas/PLEASE_SULI2021/README.md

 ### Current Version: 1.0.0

 # *NOTE*
-This software package is modified to allow for an adjustment in the patch selection size done by the user.
+This software package has been modified to allow for an adjustment in the patch selection size done by the user.
 In the please.py source file, code has been added to:

   a) Add an input section and button for user in the Config Tab.
   b) Add error messages for incorrect input.